 You can find the Crest Whitestrips that I recommend on my Whitening Resources page! 🙂

 Also, and this is coming from a personal viewpoint, I don’t want the hydrogen peroxide to be in my mouth for an extended period, where the chance of swallowing it increases.

-Different types of stain may take more treatments to break down such as tobacco discolouration on the teeth, or tetracycline stain.
+Different types of stains may take more treatments to break down, such as tobacco discolouration on the teeth or tetracycline stains.

 How long do teeth whitening zingers last?

 Teeth whitening zingers can start during the teeth whitening treatment and last up to 24 to 48 hours after the treatment has been completed.
 In rare circumstances, it can last longer.
 Using relief gel given by the dental professional or toothpaste with potassium nitrate can help to diminish zingers.